AllisonDing/LLM-data-processing-agentic-skills/README.md

 # LLM Data Processing Agentic Skills

-Skills for Claude Code and Codex that teach GPU-accelerated LLM data processing using cuDF, cuML, and NeMo Curator (with Ray).
+Skills for Claude Code and Codex that teach GPU-accelerated LLM data processing using cuDF, cuML, and NeMo Curator.

 ## Install Skills